= ['Parch', 'Fare', 'Embarked', 'Sex'] cols

 When creating an instance, the first difference you might notice is that the tuples have three elements rather than two.
 The first element of each tuple is a name of your choosing that you are required to assign to the transformer.

-In this case, the first tuple is our one-hot encoding of Embarked and Sex, and we’re assigning it the name “OHE” in all caps.
+In this case, the first tuple is our one-hot encoding of Embarked and Sex, and we’re assigning it the name “OHE” (all caps).
 The second tuple is our special passthrough transformer for Parch and Fare, and we’re assigning it the name “pass”.
-We can see these names when we print out the ColumnTransformer.
+We can see these names when we print out the ColumnTransformer

 from sklearn.compose import ColumnTransformer